boginw/P5/report/2 Iteration 1/Introduction.md

-# Iteration 1
+# Hardware \& Design

-In this chapter, the first iteration of the car is built.
-This chapter describes the different aspects of the iteration performed, completed with analysis, experiments, design, and building.
+This chapter describes the different aspects of building the car, complete with analysis, experiments, design, and construction.